core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Restful Environments from applications that previously did not use web mechanisms.

-The explanation of the steps makes some shortcuts in the more confusing details of {{RFC6690}}, which are justified as all examples being in Limited Link Format.

 ## A simple example

 Let's start this example with a very simple host, `2001:db8:f0::1`.
 A client